-Investment into Liverpool continues to pour into the student sector, with Savills reporting that £5.3 billion was invested into UK student accommodation throughout 2017 and with further investment expected in the coming years.
+Investment in Liverpool continues to pour into the student sector, with Savills reporting that £10 billion was predicted to be spent on UK student accommodation in 2020, however the pandemic has caused this investment to be paused and pushed back until further notice.
+However, student investment continues to be a strong and attractive investment, most notably from overseas buyers who contributed to 58% of investments in the UK student property industry between 2016 and 2019.
 As demand continues to grow for high quality student accommodation that has luxury finishes as well as extras such as en-suite bathrooms and modern social areas, student property investment provides a range of opportunities to purchase investment property for sale in Liverpool.

 However, despite the volume of student and buy to let property in Liverpool, there is still a considerable imbalance between the number of available units and overall demand from students and young professionals in the city.